darrenjw/blog/spark-intro/DraftPost.md

 dfLR.show(5)
 ```

-Note that `show` shows the first few rows of a `DataFrame`, and giving it a numeric arguments specifies the number to show.
+Note that `show` shows the first few rows of a `DataFrame`, and giving it a numeric argument specifies the number to show.
 This is very useful for quick sanity-checking of `DataFrame` contents.

 Note that there are other ways of getting data into a Spark `DataFrame`.
 One of the simplest ways to get data into Spark from other systems is via a CSV file.
 A properly formatted CSV file with a header row can be read into Spark with a command like: